jbratcher/website-analyzer-app/readme.md

 # Website Analyzer App

-Analyze and produce reports for website using Google Lighthouse automation
+Analyze and produce reports for website optimization using Google Lighthouse automation.

+Lighthouse audits are generated and processed to display opportunities for website optimization and plain speak fixes for the issues.

 [Demo](https://thirsty-lumiere-cb2cbe.netlify.app/)

 Repo split into server and client

 Stack: Adonis, Nuxt
-Hosting: Netlify
+Hosting: Heroku, Netlify

 Features:

+- Dashboard

+  - User Auth functions
+  - Run an audit by project name and website URL
+  - List of audits performed showing info in table format
+  - Report view showing
+    - general report info
+    - categorical scores
+    - failed audit and their details

 - Node commands to automatically run a lighthouse audit for one website and generate a raw report, an analyzed report, and an 'action-step' list.